atomix/atomix.github.io/copycat/docs/getting-started.md

 client.serializer().register(GetQuery.class);
 ```

-Finally, we can build the client and `connect` to the cluster.
-When connecting to a cluster, a collection of server addresses must be passed to the `connect` method.
+Finally, we can build the client and [`connect`][CopycatClient.connect] to the cluster.
+When connecting to a cluster, a collection of server addresses must be passed to the [`connect`][CopycatClient.connect] method.
 The address list does not have to be representative of the entire cluster, but the client must be able to reach at least one server to establish a new session.

 ```java
 CopycatClient client = builder.build();